The Definition of a Squat and Hip Hinge

 The objective of the squat exercise is to tax the quadriceps and gluteus maximus.
-A completely vertical position of the torso provides the maximum resistance for the quadriceps, and the more it moves towards the horizontal plane, the more it removes resistance from the target muscles.
+A completely vertical position of the torso provides the maximum resistance for the quadriceps, and the more it moves toward horizontal, the more it removes resistance from the target muscles.
 Furthermore, a vertical position of the torso provides the most stable and safe spinal structure for the weighted squat.
 The torso should never break the angle of 45° flexion.

 Cavemantraining true definition of the Hip Hinge exercise

-- Torso moving towards but never past the horizontal plane
+- Torso moving towards but never past horizontal

-- Hips remaining in horizontal plane, or moving backwards and down in the vertical plane, but never breaking the angle of 45° flexion
+- Hips either remaining in position, or moving backward and down, but never breaking the angle of 90° flexion

 - Fixed: hips